 All children underwent abdominal radiography on the first postoperative day to confirm the position of the double J-stent.
-The double J stent was removed 4 weeks after operation if retained intraoperatively.
-Kidney ultrasound and KUB were reexamined every 3 months in the first year, and every six months the following years.
+The double J-stent was removed four weeks after operation if retained intraoperatively.
+Kidney ultrasound and KUB were reexamined every three months in the first year, and every six months the following years.
 Clinically insignificant residual fragments (CIRFs) were recorded.18

-Patients were considered stone-free if residual fragments <4mm were observed on imaging studies, which were performed at 1 month following the operation.
-If residual calculi >4 mm were observed, second-stage RIRS was performed.
-Patients with residual calculi <4 mm continued to the follow-up.
+Patients were considered stone-free if residual fragments <4 mm were observed on imaging studies, which were performed at one month following the operation.
+If residual calculi >4 mm were observed, second-stage retrograde intrarenal surgery (RIRS) was performed.
+Patients with residual calculi <4 mm continued to the followup.

-General information, perioperative signs and symptoms, laboratory data, respective examination results, operation safety indicators such as operation time, laser power, perfusion volume, and postoperative follow-up data were collected for all patients.
+General information, perioperative signs and symptoms, laboratory data, respective examination results, operation safety indicators (such as operation time, laser power, perfusion volume), and postoperative followup data were collected for all patients.

 Quantitative data were expressed as mean±standard deviation (SD).
-Multivariate logistic regression was performed to identify the factors associated with stone free status.
+Multivariate logistic regression was performed to identify the factors associated with stone-free status.
 Data were analyzed with SPSS ver.
-17.0 (IBM Co., Armonk, NY, USA).
+17.0 (IBM Co., Armonk, NY, U.S).
 P<0.05 was considered statistically significant.